EIP-8130 - Account Abstraction by Account Configuration

 Configured actor signature (sender set):

-verifier (20 bytes) || data
+authenticator (20 bytes) || data

-The first 20 bytes identify the verifier address.
-When the verifier is ECRECOVER_VERIFIER, data is raw ECDSA (r || s || v) and the protocol handles ecrecover natively.
-For all other verifiers, data is verifier-specific — each verifier defines its own wire format.
+The first 20 bytes identify the authenticator address.
+When the authenticator is K1_AUTHENTICATOR, data is raw ECDSA (r || s || v) and the protocol handles ecrecover natively.
+For all other authenticators, data is authenticator-specific; each authenticator defines its own wire format.

-Sender signature hash — all tx fields through payer, excluding sender_auth and payer_auth:
+Sender signature hash, all tx fields through payer, excluding sender_auth and payer_auth:

 keccak256(AA_TX_TYPE || rlp([